 Step 1: Include Necessary Namespaces

-First, include the necessary namespaces in your C# file.
-These namespaces provide the classes required for database operations.
+To work with ADO.NET, you need to include the relevant namespaces in your C# file.
+These namespaces provide the classes and methods required for database operations.

 using System;